asciamanna/asciamanna.github.io/_posts/2015-05-17-project-teams-and-poor-code-quality.md

 ---
 layout: post
+section-type: post
 title: Project Teams and Poor Code Quality
 comments: true
-category: team-organization
+category: team organization
-tags: [code-quality, code-ownership, project-teams]
+tags: ['code quality', 'code ownership', 'project teams']
 ---

 A large, and often overlooked impact on code quality is how development teams are organized.
 Several times in my career I have experienced software quality issues that are a direct result of teams being organized around projects.
 This is something that I have been concerned about for several years, so I am happy to see that there is now a "No Projects" movement gaining steam in the software industry.
 With the rise of agile software development practices, microservices and some high profile successes that organizations have had organizing around products, it seems that the masses are starting to take notice.
 This way of organizing teams and work isn't new, but it's certainly not as prevalent as it should be.